Image

 A Study to Compare Two Surgical Procedures in Individuals With BRCA1 Mutations to Assess Reduced Risk of Ovarian Cancer

-Comparing two surgeries for BRCA1 mutation and ovarian cancer risk.
+Comparing two surgeries for BRCA1 patients to study ovarian cancer risk.

 Recruiting